DartViet/Mithril-Webpack-Starter/README.md

 # Mithril Starter Project

-This Project is to help Mithril.js developers save time setting up new project.\
+This Project is to help Mithril.js developers save time setting up new project.
+Using webpack, eslint, and jest, hopefully it helps developers save a hurtsle of setting up Mithril project

 This Project is to be used with **VSCODE** and **Live Server**